 In 2016, drilling returned encouraging near-surface gold results, with similar quartz-tourmaline related gold mineralization as observed at the Eau Claire deposit.
-Additionally, significant gold mineralization and high visible sulphide concentrations (pyrrhotite+/-pyrite+/-chalcopyrite+/- arsenopyrite) ranging from 5% to 15% (background content normally less than 1%) has been intersected in several holes.
-Drilling to date encountered anomalous gold mineralization between 1 g/t Au and 12.2 g/t Au in core sampled to a vertical depth of 170 m from surface; the majority of intercepts were located in first 100 m.
-Core samples obtained at the Snake Lake Target in 2016 have returned gold assays ranging from below detection (<5 ppb Au) to12.2 g/t Au over 1.5 m.
+Additionally, significant gold mineralization and high visible sulphide concentrations (pyrrhotite+/-pyrite+/-chalcopyrite+/-arsenopyrite) ranging from 5% to 15% (background content normally less than 1%) have been intersected in several holes.
+Drilling to date encountered anomalous gold mineralization between 1.0 g/t Au and 12.2 g/t Au in core sampled to a vertical depth of 170 m from surface; the majority of intercepts were located in the first 100 m.
+Core samples obtained in 2016 have returned gold assays ranging from below detection (<5 ppb Au) to12.2 g/t Au over 1.5 m.

 By December 31, 2016, the Snake Lake drill program was completed with 20 holes drilled totaling 4,502 m.
-Further exploration of the target will be proposed as part of continuing work at Clearwater once resource drilling at Eau Claire is completed.
+Further exploration of Snake Lake, and other targets including Clovis, Natel, Knight, Beluga, Rosemary and Serendipity, have been proposed as part of continuing work at Clearwater with resource drilling at Eau Claire now completed.

-The Company's net investment in the Clearwater Project to April 30, 2017, is \$52.1 million.
+The Company's net investment in the Clearwater Project to July 31, 2017, is \$54.8 million.